 Stove top perked coffee is wonderful but takes too long on most mornings.
 The Melitta system uses expensive paper filters and I’m not wild about buying disposable anything.

 So a few years ago I bought a Lindys stainless steel drip coffee maker.
 The coffee maker consists of a two piece basket and lid and bottom.

 Here’s how to make a really good cup of coffee with one:

 Set a kettle of water on to boil.
 Place the basket on top of the pot.
 Measure ground coffee into the basket well and then place the basket top over the coffee.
 I use 1 tablespoon of regular ground grocery store coffee to 1 cup of water.

 After the water begins to boil remove it from the heat and permit the water to just cease boiling.
 Quickly pour the water over top of the basket assembly and allow the hot water to drip through.

 After the coffee has finished dripping, remove the entire basket assembly from the pot and set aside.

-We usually set it on top of bowl because sometimes it will still drip a little coffee.
+I usually set the basket in the sink because sometimes it will still drip a little coffee.

-The lid is put on top of the pot and the coffee pot can then be set on the stove to keep it warm.
+Put the lid back on the pot and the coffee pot can now be set on the stove to keep it warm.

 The non-electric stainless steel coffee pots are expensive.
 But they pay for themselves over time.
 We have used our coffee pot every day for well over 3 or 4 years without a problem.